-(Ord. of 9-7-1999, § 1(4-312))

 Sec.
 6-387.
 Revocation of license.

 Any retail dealer of wine failing or refusing to pay the tax imposed and levied in this division or failing to abide by any of the terms or sections of this article shall be deemed to have forfeited his privileges of conducting or engaging in the business of selling wine in the city, and any license issued to the dealer by the city prior to that time shall be revoked and canceled.